 Users should be able to view wait statistics summed over a period of time by category.

 Users should be able to view detailed waits for a given category.

-Users should be able to correlate summarized wait statistics with other metrics we collect (cpu, disk metrics…).
+Users should be able to view detailed and categorized wait statistics using the history browser

+Users should be able toe view the definition of a wait type within the view

 Users should be able to visualize how sessions are moving between the statuses of Running/Runnable/Waiting.

 FAQ